carbonsteel/fer/py/fer/grammer/README.md

 <literal> := token(/'/) /.+'/

 # Composites use expressions inspired of regular expression to combine other
-#   grammar definitions with optional multiplicities and anchors in which the
+#   grammar definitions with optional multiplicities and anchors with which the
-#   parsed values will be stored into.
+#   parser will define python classes in which to store parsed values.
 <composite> := token(/\(/) <composite-expression>+ token(/\)/)

 # A composite expression refers by name to another grammar definition that